vinky-wang/HMM-notes/docs/08-earthquake-example.md

 ## [1] 708.4561
 ```

+### Parametric Bootstrapping for Confidence Intervals {-}

-We can also perform parameteric bootstrapping to obtain confidence intervals.
+We can also perform parameteric bootstrapping to obtain confidence intervals of the above estimates.

 **Note:** See [Obtaining Standard Errors and Confidence Intervals](#boot).